mvnaol2026/Gravity-Does-Not-Exist/EN/06_chapters_17-20.md

 **1. Total Passivity of Matter:** Matter by its very nature is deeply passive.
 A physical body does not possess an inherent capacity to resist, attract, or perform independent dynamic acts.
 Any "resistance" of an object during acceleration is not its internal property, but a reaction of the Aol space resisting the intrusion of a volumetric structure into its matrix.

 **2. Universal Definition: Mass is a measure of the action of the medium on a passive body.** This characteristic is absolutely invariant and simultaneously manifests in three guises:
-o	As a measure of inertia (during the forced acceleration of an object by a force),
+-	As a measure of inertia (during the forced acceleration of an object by a force),
-o	As a measure of "gravitation" (during the static compression of an object within the shielding zone),
+-	As a measure of "gravitation" (during the static compression of an object within the shielding zone),
-o	As a measure of displacement of the medium (the geometric volume of the expelled space).
+-	As a measure of displacement of the medium (the geometric volume of the expelled space).

 **3. Unity of the Nature of Masses:** In nature, two distinct masses (inertial and gravitational) do not exist.
 There is one single physical quantity that is captured differently by an observer in various dynamic processes.
 At the foundation of both regimes lies the exact same interaction with the medium — the displacement of a strictly identical quantity of aols of space by the same LEGO-structure.